If you are asking yourself if you should learn how to invest during a recession, the short answer is yes.

-In fact, recessions present a golden opportunity to make money in the stock market, as the market is resilient and over time will rebound.
+In fact, recessions present a golden opportunity to make money in the stock market, as the market is resilient and, over time, will rebound.

 Therefore, there are actions you can take during any recession to secure a financial future.